Did Sgr cause the vertical waves in the solar neighbourhood?: Considering a simple model

 Using this equilibrium distribution function and the perturbed actions at a given time for each point in the $z-v_z$ phase-space, we can calculate the perturbed distribution function.
 We use this to recover both the perturbed density and the perturbed mean vertical velocity as a function of time.
 Using the perturbed number density at the final time, $n(z;t_f)$, we can calculate the vertical number count asymmetry using:

-\figurename \ref{fig:A_vz} shows the calculated asymmetry and mean vertical velocity for the simple model.
+\figurename \ref{fig:A_vz} shows the calculated phase-space difference, asymmetry, and mean vertical velocity for the simple model.
+The phase-space difference is given by:

 The left-hand side of the asymmetry in the top panel of the figure is plotted with a dashed line since the definition of the asymmetry is inherently anti-symmetric.
 This means that all the information is contained in the asymmetry for $z\geq0$.
-We choose to plot it for values of $z$ less than zero here to allow for a comparison to the trends in the mean vertical velocity.
+We choose to plot it for values of $z$ less than zero here to allow for a comparison to the phase-space spiral and trends in the mean vertical velocity.
+Throughout the paper, we will reference the perturbation wavelength which is a general indicator of the tightness of the phase-space spiral and therefore the wavelength of both the asymmetry and the mean vertical velocity.
+It is clear to see how the wavelength of the mean vertical velocity relates to the phase-space spiral because it is the first moment of the distribution function over $v_z$.
+The relation between the asymmetry and phase-space is somewhat more complicated because they are not directly related, but the asymmetry is a function of the zeroth moment, which becomes evident as we compare general features of phase-space to the asymmetry.

 With regards to the grid in phase-space, we chose to consider a range in $z$ from $-2$ kpc to $2$ kpc, sampled by 100 bins and a range in vertical velocity, $v_z$ between $-120$ km s$^{-1}$ and $120$ km s$^{-1}$ sampled by 50 bins.
 In choosing the grid-size in phase-space, we explored how it affects the density as you increase or decrease the number of sampling points in each dimension.
 If you increase the number of bins in phase-space along the $z$ direction, the values at each point are the same, and the only difference is the resolution with which you can see the asymmetry.
 The top panel of \figurename \ref{fig:grid_diff} shows the difference between the asymmetry using 50 and 30 velocity bins or 50 and 100 velocity bins.
 In both cases, the grid size along the $z$-axis is 50 bins.
 The largest difference between 30 and 50 velocity bins is $0.5\%$ the size of the asymmetry.
 However, the difference between 50 and 100 bins in velocity is always smaller than $0.07\%$ of the asymmetry.
 We choose to use 50 bins because as the asymmetry becomes more complicated, with more oscillations, the importance of the number of velocity bins increases.
 This is not surprising because with only 30 bins in velocity, each grid point is 8 km s$^{-1}$ apart which is approximately 4 times larger than the perturbations we see in the mean velocity.
 Therefore, we use 50 bins since it is a good balance between accuracy and computational power required.